prof3ssorSt3v3/mad9011/docs/assignments/assg3.md

 - File name: *firstnameLastname-assg03.zip* (file type in zip: html, css, svg, png, xd)
 - Open BS LMS and go to the `Activities > Assignments` page.
 - Go to the `Avatar icon for Apple` assignment.
-- Include Adobe XD visual `Prototype URL` in submission Comments.
+- Include your Xd visual `Prototype URL` in submission Comments.
 - Upolad your _`.zip`_ file on the assignment page and click the submit button.
 - Review the Assessment Rubric on BS LMS to know how your work will be evaluated.